-- D. Requirement for Adult Students - 1.
-Adult high school programs in Holmes County are administered through the Florida Panhandle Technical College. - 2.
-Graduation requirements for students in adult education programs who are earning diplomas are identical to the requirements for students in grades 9-12 with the following exceptions:

-b.
-The laboratory component of the science requirement may be waived when facilities are inaccessible or do not exist.
+D. Requirement for Adult Students

+- 1. Adult high school programs in Holmes County are administered through the Florida Panhandle Technical College. - 2.
+Graduation requirements for students in adult education programs who are earning diplomas are identical to the requirements for students in grades 9-12 with the following exceptions: - a.
+The one credit in physical education is not required for graduation and shall be substituted with elective credit to keep the total number of credits needed for graduation consistent. - b.
+The laboratory component of the science requirement may be waived when facilities are inaccessible or do not exist. - c.
-c.
 The one credit in performing fine arts shall be satisfied by enrollment in and satisfactory completion of any course grade 9 or above listed in the art, dance, drama, or music areas of Section 3 of the Course Code Directory.